gavip1/discord-bot/README.md

-discord bot that asks for what flag is x
+simple discord bot to play guessing the flag game